stianvi/resume/README.md

     https://github.com/marketplace/actions/azure-login#configure-deployment-credentials

 And when you finally get to see a new error message after 25 commits - you will be the happiest in the world.

+6. DNS, using custom DNS name
+- since I had a few hours of troubleshooting arm deployment of CDN, I ended up configuring DNS manually.
+This is because the DNS name won't change that often.
+It is more important to have proper deployment of html, css, js and py code.